BorisEdison/Devfolio/README.md

 # Features <a id="features"></a>

-- Responsive Portfolio Website Using HTML CSS & JavaScript
+- Fully Responsive Portfolio Website
+- Modern UI Design
 - Single Page layout
-- Includes a dark and light mode
+- Includes dark mode
-- Compatible with all mobile devices and with a beautiful and pleasant user interface
+- Comes with Bootstrap grid system
+- Easy colour changes can be done through simple variable edits

 # Contribute  <a id="contribute"></a>
 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.